LeeLizuoLiu/ClawZoo/README.md

 }
 ```

-This setup provides a flexible and organized way to run simulations with Clawpack, allowing easy modifications to initial conditions and parameters for each prototype problem.

----

 This structure and approach will help you manage multiple simulation setups and track experimental results efficiently.
 Let me know if you want further details on specific parts of the setup!